db-migrate/english-docs/Getting Started/the commands.md

 This example would result in the `id`, `name` and `surname` of the guys who have number `12` as their bff.

+# Common Helpers

+These helpers are here for your when there are cases when you're working with db-migrate and db-migrate could help you accomplishing your work more efficiently and more easy.

+## _l( options )

+The lookup helper, a common task is that you have the value, but you do not have necessarily the id of this value.
+This id might change for some reason, also it should better never ever change but that by side, or you just really do not know it.
+As far as this column is referencing a value in another table, this helper is the one you are looking for.

+## Options object

+- t (shortcut: t) - DB to lookup the value
+ - defaults only on compliance to db guidelines
+- data column (shortcut: c) - Column with the corresponding value
+ - defaults to 'value'
+- id column (shortcut: k) - corresponding id column
+ - defaults to 'id'